 Then also in Laing’s group was the aforementioned social worker Sid Briskin, the writer and journalist Clancy Sigal (about whom much more could be said then will be said), and two much older men, both mentors of sorts to Laing: the Moravian-born neurosurgeon and psychiatrist Joseph Schorstein and the psychotherapist Eric Graham Howe.

-Trocchi’s contribution to the participants at the conference was, perhaps surprisingly, rather slim, seemingly not going much beyond his young wife, Lyn, and a young man of Chinese origins, who no one seems ever to have given a name to.
+Trocchi’s contribution to the participants at the conference, bearing mind his usually tentacular reach was, perhaps surprisingly, rather slim, apparently not going much beyond his young wife, Lyn, and a young man of Chinese origins, who no one seems ever to have given a name to.

 Finally, there was another group who seem to have come along under their own steam, so to speak, having had their interest piqued by Trocchi’s ideas in much the same way as Nuttall and Laing or simply because Nuttall had invited them.
 These included the artist John Latham and his girlfriend Barbara Steveni, the arts administrator Beba Lavrin (a strange, pointedly challenging woman with, incidentally, very interesting back and forward stories), the poet and sound artist Bob Cobbing, and then another, younger man named Tom McGrath, who like Cooper brought his wife and offspring along, and who would soon become a features editor at Peace News.